Monika-anand/Data-analysis-Dashboard/README.md

-# Data-analysis-Dashboard
-I developed a comprehensive data analysis project using Excel, involving multiple dashboards and pivot tables to analyze and interpret the dataset.
-The process included data preprocessing, cleaning, transformation, and visualization to uncover key insights and performance trends.
+# BlinkIT Grocery Data Analysis (Interactive Dashboard using Power BI)
+## Project Objective

+The BlinkIT Grocery project aims to analyze grocery sales performance across multiple outlets and categories.
+The objective is to help the management team identify key sales drivers, track outlet performance, and improve decision-making related to inventory, marketing, and operations.
+By examining factors such as outlet type, size, location, and product characteristics, the goal is to increase overall revenue and operational efficiency in upcoming financial years.